Two C-L Seniors Serve Their Community by Working at the Polls

 CLARION TWP.
 (EYT) – Two seniors at Clarion-Limestone High School took the time out of their day to learn the election’s process during Tuesday’s general election.

-(Pictured above: Morgan McNaughton.
+(Pictured above: Regina Snyder votes for the first time.
 Photo by Dave Cyphert of ProPoint Media Photography)

 Morgan McNaughton and Regina Snyder both stepped up on election day, working at the Clarion Township polling location in the township’s municipal building.